rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.16.2">0.4.16.2</a> Make an explanatory note if necessary.

 <a name="0.4.16.3">0.4.16.3</a> If a brevigraph standing for an entire word appears in the source, supply instead the word itself, enclosed in square brackets.
 However, transcribe an ampersand or a Tironian sign (&#8266;) as an ampersand.
 Enclose each expansion or supplied word in its own set of square brackets.
-Enclose each expansion or supplied word in its own set of square brackets.

 >Example:
 ><CITE>Sould by Will.
 Faithorne att [the] sign of [the] Shipp within Temple Bar</CITE>